Popular Infographics Examples to Inspire Your Creativity

 It’s not just B2B companies either, as infographics work wonders in nearly every industry, including healthcare, education, government, and every type of business.

-Infographics are also invaluable for SEO tactics like building backlinks
+Infographics are also invaluable for SEO tactics like building backlinks.

 There are many different types of infographics, and you’ll need to determine which will work best for your needs.
 For example, if link-building is your goal, an infographic containing statistics related to your field is a great idea – as other bloggers in your industry will want to link back to it.